Aayush-W/Data-Analysis-Of-IPL-using-EPI-info/README.md

 # Data-Analysis-Of-IPL-using-EPI-info
 This project aims to explore and analyze a dataset of Indian Premier League (IPL) cricket matches using Epi Info, a statistical software developed by the CDC (Centers for Disease Control and Prevention)
+The dataset includes detailed records of IPL matches, such as match dates, teams, scores, winners, and venues.
+Through Epi Info’s Visual Dashboard, this project performs various statistical analyses to uncover trends, patterns, and insights from the matches.
+Key areas of analysis include match outcomes, team performance comparisons, venue advantages, and season-wise statistics.